rust-lang/book/src/ch05-03-method-syntax.md

    |
 ```

-This is the same kind of error we discussed in Chapter 4.3 ["Copying vs. Moving Out of a Data Structure"](ch04-03-fixing-ownership-errors.html#fixing-an-unsafe-program-copying-vs-moving-out-of-a-data-structure).
+This is the same kind of error we discussed in Chapter 4.3 ["Copying vs. Moving Out of a Collection"](ch04-03-fixing-ownership-errors.html#fixing-an-unsafe-program-copying-vs-moving-out-of-a-collection).

 #### Good Moves and Bad Moves